Wiljea/db48x/doc/calc-help/equations.md

 * `Mxearth`: Mass factor as a multiple of Earth mass
 * `Mxsun`: Mass factor as a multiple of Sun mass
 * `MxSagA`: Mass factor as a multiple of SagitariusA* mass
+* 'Pθ' = Light relativistic beaming, angular distribution of photon in the moving frame from a source isotropic and stationary
 * `p`: Momentum (dim.: mass·speed, in SI: kg·m/s)
+* `px`: X component of the momentum (dim.: mass·speed, in SI: kg·m/s)
+* `pz`: Y component of the momentum (dim.: mass·speed, in SI: kg·m/s)
+* `pz`: Z component of the momentum (dim.: mass·speed, in SI: kg·m/s)
+* `ppx`: Transformed x component of the momentum (dim.: mass·speed, in SI: kg·m/s)
+* `ppz`: Transformed y component of the momentum (dim.: mass·speed, in SI: kg·m/s)
+* `ppz`: Transformed z component of the momentum (dim.: mass·speed, in SI: kg·m/s)
 * `PBH`: Black hole evaporation power (dim.: energy/time, in SI: watt, W)
 * `R`: Planet radius
 * `R1, R2`: Radius to points 1 and 2